 -You can make this chutney only with coriander too, but I personally believe that mint adds a beautiful aroma as well as flavor to it.

--To make a delicious “Indian restaurant style” dip for poppadums, chips or crackers, mix one part chutney and three parts natural yogurt.
+-To make a delicious “Indian restaurant style” dip for poppadums, chips or crackers, mix three parts chutney and one part natural yogurt.
+You can just start by adding 1 tbsn yogurt to your chutney and increase the amount as per the preferred taste!

 -Chutney acts as a great sandwich spread and also goes very well with cheese.